 Nearly half of brand and marketing managers at fast-moving consumer goods (FMCG) companies will spend up to 50% of their marketing budget on social media influencers post-COVID-19.

 Globally, a third of marketers at FMCG companies said their most successful influencer campaign increased sales by $250,000-$500,000.

-London – According to a report released today by Duff & Phelps, the world’s premier provider of governance, risk and transparency solutions, and Kroll, a division of Duff & Phelps, nearly a quarter of companies have suffered a $100,000-$250,000 loss from a negative influencer experience.
+London – According to a report released today by Duff & Phelps, the world’s premier provider of governance, risk and transparency solutions, and Kroll nearly a quarter of companies have suffered a $100,000-$250,000 loss from a negative influencer experience.
 The Face Value Report highlights results of a survey of over 900 marketing and brand managers within the FMCG sector and provides insights into the value of influencer marketing, as well as the financial and reputational impact of negative influencer experiences.

 Consumer devotion to digital devices during the pandemic has supercharged the influencer industry.
 During lockdown, two-thirds of respondents have either maintained their influencer spending at pre-COVID-19 levels or increased it slightly, while nearly a fifth (19%) increased it significantly.

 By 2021, almost half of respondents (46%) are expected to spend 31-50% of their total marketing budget on influencers—up more than 20% compared to the average spent between 2018-2020—while nearly one in 10 (8%) will spend more than 70%.

 Clear winners across countries emerge when comparing how much companies make from their influencer campaigns against what they spend running them.
 The average amount spent per influencer among marketers at FMCG companies is $22,151 per year.
 However, marketers at FMCG companies in the UK spend on average $18,415 and reported above average sales increase from their best influencer experience at $891,131, compared to the global average of $813,262.